improving-minnesota/react-redux-workshop/labs/content/tips-and-tricks/01-setup-verification.md

 git checkout master
 ```

-If needed, you can always run `git checkout master` to see the structure and result of the final version.
+If needed, you can always run `git checkout finished` to see the structure and result of the final version and labs.

 [react-redux-timesheet]: https://github.com/objectpartners/react-redux-timesheet.git